A reader sent me an email one day day asking for some saving tips for world travel.

 If you don’t have the money for something, then you can’t do it.

-Have a savings account for your travels.
-Ensure a certain amount goes in there each week, or month, depending on how often you get paid.
+Use a high-interest savings account for your travel fund.
+Automate it so that a certain amount goes in there each week, or month, depending on how often you get paid, and reduce your access to it to avoid temptation.

 Work Out a Travel Plan